 Digital Marketing Trends to watch out for in 2021

-The global mayhems of 2020 are going to profoundly be felt in the digital marketing landscape of 2021.
+The global mayhems of 2020 are going to profoundly be felt in the digital marketing trends landscape of 2021.
 Brands are facing a whole new terrain of consumer behaviour, reshaped by leaps forwards in mass social media movements and technology.
 It was an interesting year for digital marketing as it gave a push to augmented reality, mobile marketing, digital animation, video content, and influencer marketing and voice search.

 Consumers are opening up to experimenting with digital formats, trading brand loyalties for availability of stock and performance marketing coming into picture.
 Digital eventually became dominant as marketers pivoted towards virtual platforms shifting from traditional marketing.